ganadurai/apigee-eventarc-workflow/README.md

 NOT protoPayload.methodName="google.cloud.apigee.v1.DeploymentService.GenerateDeployChangeReport"
 ```

-There is always a need to better capture the above events, process the events by posting it to a Cloud Function, Pub/Sub, Cloud Run or Post the event information to an external http endpoint.
+There is always a need to better capture the above events and process the events by posting it to a Cloud Function, Pub/Sub, Cloud Run or o an external http endpoint.

 One of the ways to achieve the above is by utilizing [GCP EventArc](https://cloud.google.com/eventarc/docs/overview).
-An Eventarc trigger enables to capture specific events from cloudlogging audit logs and act on specific events.
+An Eventarc trigger enables to capture specific events from cloudlogging audit logs and act on it.

 ## Sample Implementation

-Follow the below steps to capture Developer create event via EventArc and post it to GCP Workflow.
+Follow the below steps to capture Apigee Developer create event via EventArc and post it to GCP Workflow.
 In this example the Workflow posts the audit log payload to an HTTP endpoint.
 Follow the steps within your GCP Cloudshell.

 1. Initialize variables
     ```bash